 Coworking spaces are shared workplaces utilised by professionals, mostly freelancers, who miss the interactions (and amenities) of the office but do not want to commit to long and complicated lease terms.
 These spaces allow freelancers to rent space in a casual fashion and in short terms, even by the hour.

-Coworking also allow freelancers to work among others, even if not with them, in other words to “work alone together”.
+Coworking also allows freelancers to work among others, even if not with them, in other words, to “work alone together”.
 What started in 2005 in San Francisco by a software developer who wanted “the freedom and independence of working for myself along with the structure and community of working with others”, is now a multi-billion dollar industry.

 Some coworking offerings are based on the access economy, taking advantage of underutilised resources and making them accessible.
 For example, Spacious is looking into the more than 2,000 restaurants which are closed before 6pm in New York and aiming to open them for coworking during business hours.

 Which codes or health and safety requirements apply when a restaurant, or home, is also being used as a workplace?
 As legislation evolves to protect the right of freelancers, design must strive to provide them with safe and good working environments.

 Several studies from social and physical sciences on topics as varied as the influence of ceiling heights in creativity or the effects of smelling peppermint in typewriting speed and accuracy, suggest that qualities of the environment can affect work.
 Quantitative and qualitative studies also highlight the role of physical proximity between people in supporting interactions and transferring knowledge.

 Even experiments with divers suggest that information is better recalled in the same environment that it was learnt (surface or under the sea).
 Working from a constant, purposely designed space to work with or among others might not only help to provide the necessary contextual cues to remind freelancers what they need to do, but the environment to do it better.